kronwiz/r3-mysql/README.md

 Remember to always do that before exiting the program, otherwise the server side connection will hang on until MySQL timeout expires.

-Queries other than "select" are always executed with th `execute` method.
+Queries other than "select" are always executed with the `execute` method.
 For example, an insert query:

     db/execute "insert into addressbook values( NULL, 'First', 'Last', '333.123.444', 'via di qua', 'non so', '9876', 'Italy', now() )"